avengerandy/RewriteDagger/README.md

 OK (1 test, 3 assertions)
 ```

-With RewriteDagger, we can easily replace `header` and `exit` with other class that can perceive input and will not terminate script execution.
+With RewriteDagger, we can easily replace `header` and `exit` with other class that can sense input and will not terminate script execution.

 ## How it works